neelabhsinha/lm-application-eval-kit/README.md

 2. Compute metrics for the results.
 The same two files as above will be updated with specified supported metric for all the files in `results` directory.
 3. Collect results - Generate all statistics summary and visualizations.
 Radar charts and line graphs like the paper will be generated for elements in the filter elements (Check Step 6 above) using the model name specified in `beautified_model_names` if present.

+Note -
+- The Radar chart results will always be generated for the best prompt style for that entity
-The first time you run the code, a dataset metadata will be created and stored in `metadata/` directory.
+- The first time you run the code, a dataset metadata will be created and stored in `metadata/` directory.
 So, first execution will take time.
 But next time onwards, the existing metadata will be read, unless deleted.

-For result collection, by default, all models in `results` directory will be considered.
+- For result collection, by default, all models in `results` directory will be considered.
 If you want to consider only a subset of models, you can specify the models in the `--model_name` parameter by space separating the model names (use the `beautified_model_name` values here, not HuggingFace default).

-You can also change filters.
+- You can also change filters.
 We also support collecting results on a different metric.
 Refer to the command-line options below.

 #### Example Command to analyze a particular split of the dataset -